Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: D-LOCO Encoding-Decoding Rule

 \begin{remark} We provide additional generalization of Theorem~\ref{thm_general} in the Appendix to cover $q$-ary constrained codes eliminating runs of length exceeding $\ell \geq 1$ for any $q \geq 2$ (see Theorem~\ref{thm_mostgeneral}). \end{remark}

 \begin{remark} The above examples illustrate the use of the encoding-decoding rule for the decoding procedure.
-In the next section, Example~\ref{illustrate} briefly illustrates the use the encoding-decoding rule for the encoding procedure.
-For a thorough explanation on how to perform these procedures via algorithms, we refer the reader to \cite[Algorithm~1]{ahh_loco} (for a binary code) and \cite[Algorithm~1]{ahh_general} (for an $8$-ary code). \end{remark}
+In the next section, Example~\ref{illustrate} briefly illustrates the use of the encoding-decoding rule for the encoding procedure.
+For the encoding-decoding algorithms, see Section~\ref{sec_balance}. \end{remark}